 Creating a custom aggregation will open the Aggregation Editor.
 To build an aggregation using the Aggregation Editor, simply create some groups using the "Add Group" button, give them meaningful names, and then drag details from the left-hand list box onto the groups.
 In long lists of details, it may be useful to use the search box to filter the list.
-Groups and details can be deleted by selecting them and clicking the "Delete Selection" button.
-Details can be moved between groups or back to the left-hand list box by dragging.
+Groups and details can be deleted by selecting them and clicking the "Delete Selection" button, and details can be moved between groups or back to the left-hand list box by dragging.
 There are additional detail-moving features located in the right-click menu.
+Using the Aggregation Editor to create a region aggregation includes a map as an additional tool.
+Regions listed in either list box can be selected using the map (hold shift while dragging to multi-select on the map) and the map also serves to visually indicate how your regions are being aggregated.